josinovmota/0-git/files/como-funciona-fast-forward-merge.md

 A -- B -- C
 ```

-Now, you created a new branch named `feature/answers` from `main` and made 5 commits there:
+Now, you've created a new branch named `feature/answers` from `main` and made 5 commits there:

 ```
 A -- B -- C